 Redrhino exists to support the Lapalala Wilderness School (LWS) in the Waterberg, South Africa.

-The profits generated from the sale of Redrhino scarves are donated in their entirety to the continued running of the school, and with a particular focus on the school’s Youth Development Programme which identifies and educates young learners from disadvantaged rural areas who show potential and passion to become the next conservation leaders.
+The profits generated from the sale of Redrhino scarves are donated in their entirety for the continued running of the school.
+A particular focus is on the school’s Youth Development Programme, which identifies and educates young learners from disadvantaged rural areas who show potential and passion to become the next conservation leaders.

 A big thank you to each and every one of our scarf customers!

 Thanks to you Redrhino donated €8,100 / Rand 141,600 to the Lapalala Wilderness School at the end of 2021!

 The donation will help the amazing team at LWS to continue to share their knowledge and passion for our natural world with the next generation of environmental champions!

 Thanks to you Redrhino donated €8000/Rand 134,600 to the Lapalala Wilderness School at the end of 2020 – best year to date!

 From humble beginnings more than 30 years ago, The Lapalala Wilderness School (LWS) has grown into a beacon of conservation, sustainability, education and hope for the future.
 The school’s vision is to help the children and youth of Africa to discover the true value of the biodiversity of the natural world and their place within it, and to identify and nurture Africa’s future conservation champions.